mahouboy23/IB-notes/Points.md

 - **Historical Context and Societal Commentary**

     - Exploring other artworks from the same era and similar representations.
-    - Understanding societal commentary on poverty through visual arts.
+    - Understanding societal commentary on poverty through visual arts.88
 #### Themes Explored:

 1. **Poverty's Impact on Family Dynamics**